 This popularity of cryptocurrencies means that they have become a particularly viable investment niche.
 You can purchase coins through a broker or an exchange, so we have shortlisted our recommendations of the top platforms in the following table.

-There are a range of reasons to purchase cryptocurrencies via exchanges in the UK, and this is definitely becoming a more popular activity.
+There is a range of reasons to purchase cryptocurrencies via crypto exchanges in the UK, and this is definitely becoming a more popular activity.
 There are nearly 2 million UK owners of altcoins at the time of writing, and over 500 shops and bars in the UK now accept Bitcoin as a payment method.
 The FCA also found in a study that in 2020, 27% of UK residents learned of cryptocurrencies through traditional media.

 It’s therefore important to familiarise yourself with the crypto market if you wish to maximise your potential as an investor.

 Setting up a wallet for cryptocurrency trading is relatively straightforward, and there are usually instructions provided by the developers.
 However, there are decisions to be made regarding whether you opt for a software or hardware wallet, or indeed choose to store cryptocurrencies on an exchange website.
 Hardware wallets with cold storage are usually considered to be the most secure option.